-Ailill Martin is an award winning Documentary Filmmaker and Cinematographer known for "Hit the Wall" (2024) and "The Good Farmer and the Failed Son" (2025).
+Ailill Martin is an award winning Documentary Filmmaker and Cinematographer from Ireland.

 His documentaries centre around unorthodox characters and stories from the fringes of modern society.

-His most recent documentary, "The Good Farmer and the Failed Son", was nominated for “best short documentary” at the Raindance Film Festival, and was one of the six projects (chosen from 2,000 entries across the UK and Ireland) selected for the Netflix Documentary Talent Fund.
+“The Good Farmer and the Failed Son" was one of six projects (from over 2,000 entries across the UK and Ireland) selected for the Netflix Documentary Talent Fund.

-His previous film, “Hit the Wall” a documentary focusing on the sport of Gaelic Handball, was also nominated for “best short documentary” at the Cork International Film Festival in 2024.
+His first film, “Hit the Wall” a documentary focusing on the sport of Gaelic Handball, was nominated for “Best Short Documentary” at the Cork International Film Festival in 2024.

 It was later acquired for TV broadcast by TG4.